Malton, Mississauga: Victory Village

 In 1942, the Canadian Government expropriated the north part of the former Fred Codlin farm and built 200 military-style houses for war-time workers.
 "Victory Village" streets had war-time references; Victory, McNaughton (Andrew McNaughton, commander of the Canadian Forces in the UK), Churchill and Lancaster (Avro Lancasters were built at Victory Aircraft from 1943 to 1945).

 Victory Community Hall was built shortly after (at Victory Park) and was renovated in 2010.

-There were two other streets in the Village, Anson Ave. & Merrit Ave.
-Anson ran horizontally at the top of Lancaster.
-Merrit ran behind Churchill Ave.

 1945–1969

-Originally on the border (Airport Road) between Toronto Gore and Toronto Townships, Malton became part of Toronto Township in 1952, following the annexation of that part of Toronto Gore south of Steeles Avenue.
-When Toronto Township was restructured into the Town of Mississauga in 1968, the Police Village of Malton was dissolved.
-Mississauga became a city in 1974.
+Originally a police village nestled within the boundary between Toronto Gore and Toronto Townships around the intersection of present Airport and Derry Roads, Malton became part of Toronto Township in 1952, upon the annexation of the part of Toronto Gore south of Steeles Avenue.
+Toronto Township was restructured into the Town of Mississauga in 1968, which became a city in 1974.

 Airport

-The Trans-Canada Airport terminal replaced the wooden terminal in 1949.
+The Trans-Canada Airport terminal replaced the second terminal in 1949.
+In 1960, the airport was renamed Toronto International Airport.
 The Trans-Canada Terminal was replaced by the Aeroquay Terminal in 1964.

 Aircraft industry

 A.V.
-Roe Canada Limited was established on December 1, 1945 and assumed control of Victory Aircraft.
+Roe Canada Limited was established on December 1, 1945, and assumed control of Victory Aircraft.
 In 1946, A.V.
 Roe acquired Turbo Research Limited, which was later renamed Orenda Engines.
 On August 10, 1949, the Avro Jetliner made its first flight.
-On January 19, 1950 the CF-100 Jet Interceptor/Fighter made its maiden flight.
+On January 19, 1950, the CF-100 Jet Interceptor/Fighter made its maiden flight.

 By 1958, Malton acquired an international reputation as a leader in aeronautical design and manufacturing.
 Malton was the home of the famous Avro Arrow, Canada's first supersonic aircraft.
 Debate on whether the program was ahead of its time or superseded remains a debate to present day.
 On February 20, 1959, Prime Minister John Diefenbaker terminated the project and the five completed Arrows were dismantled.
 After the cancellation of the Avro Arrow program in 1959, the plant was operated by de Havilland Canada (1962), Douglas Aircraft (1965) McDonnell Douglas Canada (1981), and Boeing Canada (1997) before being demolished in 2005.